Independent Component Discovery in Temporal Count Data: Illustration on microbiome data

 \subsection{Evaluation on microbial forecasting}

-In clinical settings, where sample sizes are often limited, forecasting can be used as a data augmentation tool to generate full trajectories from initial observations.
-Such use cases typically require the interpretability of the generative model, as generated trajectories must remain biologically coherent to avoid introducing artifacts that violate known microbiological constraints \cite{chaussard2025taxapln}.
-In this work, we use forecasting primarily as an auxiliary quantitative evaluation of our method, since it is not the main focus of our analysis.
-We provide a quantitative benchmark against standard forecasting methods and ICA baselines.
-Supporting this evaluation requires an online inference procedure and appropriate sampling which are detailed in Appendix~\ref{app:forecasting}.
+Beyond providing qualitative interpretations matching domain-specific knowledge, the interest of a dynamical model can be assessed through its ability to capture temporal structure that generalizes across unseen trajectories.
+Forecasting provides such an auxiliary quality-of-fit task, secondary to the representation learning objective of ICA, by comparing held-out trajectory segments with model predictions.
+To that end, we provide a quantitative benchmark against standard forecasting methods used in microbiome analysis as well as temporal ICA baselines.
+This evaluation requires an online inference procedure and an appropriate sampling scheme which are detailed in Appendix~\ref{app:forecasting}.

 \paragraph{Evaluation design.} We compare ARPLN-ICA forecasting against a set of complementary baselines typically encountered in microbiome analysis, covering both statistical and mechanistic approaches~\cite{lyu2023methodological} detailed in Appendix~\ref{app:forecasting_baselines}.
-We notably include a time-homogeneous ARPLN-ICA ((h)-ARPLN-ICA) as an ablation of regime modeling, a vector auto-regressive model VAR(1) suited to microbiome data (CLR-VAR(1), see \citet{zheng2017dirichlet}), \textsc{UwedgeICA} \cite{pfister2019robustifying} and \textsc{Picard} \cite{ablin2018faster} as classical ICA preprocessing mixed with CLR-VAR(1) for forecasting, and gLV-L2 \cite{stein2013ecological} as a microbiome specialized mechanistic model.
+We notably include a time-homogeneous ARPLN-ICA ((h)-ARPLN-ICA) as an ablation of regime modeling, a vector auto-regressive model VAR(1) suited to microbiome data (CLR-VAR(1), see \citet{zheng2017dirichlet}), \textsc{UwedgeICA} \cite{pfister2019robustifying} and \textsc{Picard} \cite{ablin2018faster} as classical ICA preprocessing mixed with CLR-VAR(1) for forecasting, an auto-regressive Poisson log-link model with two recurrent linear switching states (P-rSLDS, see \citet{linderman2017bayesian}) and gLV-L2 \cite{stein2013ecological} as a microbiome specialized mechanistic model.
 To ensure comparability across methods, all baselines are evaluated in the same offset setting, where predicted compositions are mapped back to count space using the observed test-time offset (see Appendix~\ref{app:offset}).
 To assess forecasting performance, we evaluate complementary statistics that capture distributional accuracy for counts (Poisson deviance), pointwise prediction error (MAE log1p), and microbial community-level fidelity (Aitchison distance).
 Computations for each statistics are provided in Appendix~\ref{app:metrics_trajectories}.
 Evaluation is performed through leave-one-out cross validation.
 Architecture and hyperparameters choices are discussed in Appendix~\ref{app:training_protocol_forecasting}.